b3-exmo/b3-exmo.github.io/docs/Doctrines/Word of Wisdom/Word-of-Wisdom.md

 — [D&C 89:18-21](https://www.churchofjesuschrist.org/study/scriptures/dc-testament/dc/89?lang=eng&id=p18-p21#p18)

-19th century revelations pertaining to health sure seemed a lot more bold than "[[Nelson-vs-Covid#Vitamins]]!"
+19th century revelations pertaining to health sure seemed a lot more bold than "[[Nelson-vs-Covid#Vitamins|eat your vitamin pills]]!"
 Who said anything about a destroying angel?
-Where do we draw the line— if I eat a ribeye steak more than twice a month, I'm going to have a destroying angel slay me?
+Where do we draw the line?
+If I eat a ribeye steak more than twice a month, I'm going to have a destroying angel slay me?
 Why was the destroying angel involved in the first place?
 If I order a matcha latte from Starbucks, I'll get murdered?
 Who else but God would command, influence, or direct this destroying angel?
 What the hell, God?

 This *Word of Wisdom*, presented as "here's some friendly advice for a fulfilling life" takes a really sharp turn at the end: "do what I say and I won't kill you~ 🥰"